risingwavelabs/risingwave-docs-legacy/docs/manage/alter-streaming.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/alter-streaming/" />
 </head>

-This document covers the mechanisms for altering logic within streaming pipelines in RisingWave.
-Understanding these mechanisms is crucial for managing and evolving your data processing workflows.
+This document explains how to modify the logic in streaming pipelines within RisingWave.
+Understanding these mechanisms is essential for effectively managing your data processing workflows.

 ## Alter a table or source